Call4Cloud | MMP-C | Autopilot | Device Preparation

 When choosing the wipe option on an IOS mobile device, you will restore the factory defaults of the device, it will remove all personal and company data.
 This option is intended to be used on corporate-owned devices only.
 Like I told you earlier, you don’t want to wipe personally owned devices.

-When you have personally owned mobile devices, this is maybe one of the best options you have as it removes managed application data (where applicable), settings, and email profiles that were assigned by Intune.
-It will make sure the user’s personal data will be untouched!
+It removes managed application data (where applicable), settings, and email profiles that were assigned by Intune.
+This ensures that the user’s personal data remains untouched!

 IOS:

-When you choose to retire an IOS device this is what will happen:
+When you choose to retire an IOS device, this is what will happen:

 Apps installed using Company Portal: Apps that are pinned to the management profile, all app data, and the apps are removed.
-These apps include apps originally installed from App Store and later managed as company apps unless the app is configured to not be uninstalled on device removal.
+These apps include apps originally installed from the App Store and later managed as company apps unless the app is configured to not be uninstalled on device removal.

 Android: